jvde-github/AIS-catcher/README.md

 ``
 AIS-catcher -v -m 2 -go SOXR on
 ``
 - Non-blocking implementation for the RTL-TCP client (shorter timeout when port not reachable).
+Added ```-gt TIMREOUT``` option.
+- Several improvements and fixes to cmake-file

 Version **0.35**: smaller fixes and improvements and unlocking support for SDRPlay RSP1 and RSPDX.
 For details see [Releases](https://github.com/jvde-github/AIS-catcher/releases).